SEND - Special Educational Needs and Disability – Local Offer

 We have an embedded system to ensure that a Key Person is allocated to every child.
 Your child’s Key Person will complete regular observations that are then used to inform the child’s planning around their individual needs and interests; these include interests from home and nursery.

 Through these observations the Key Person is able to track your child’s development, identifying any support that may be required.
-During your child’s time at La Petite Academy we will use a variety of observation and assessment tools and methods such as; Progress Checks, ECAT, ECAM, photographs, video and voice recording alongside the Early Years Foundation Stage’s 7 areas of Learning and Development, where we will monitor children’s development in a tracker overseen by the Nursery Manager.
+During your child’s time at La Petite Academy we will use a variety of observation and assessment tools and methods such as; Progress Checks, ECAT, ECAM, photographs, video and voice recording alongside the Early Years Foundation Stage’s 7 areas of Learning and Development, where we will monitor children’s development in a tracker overseen by the Nursery’s Quality Manager.

 When a child initially starts with us we provide settling in sessions, this gives the Key Person the opportunity to meet with the parent and child and discuss individual needs, interests and abilities; from here we can ensure the individual needs of the child can be catered for.

 If a parent has reported concerns about their child, at La Petite Academy we have devised a ‘parents’ referral to SENCo form’ this form will be able to identify set areas of primary need such as; speech, language and communication or a reported concern that parents are unsure about.
-These forms are placed on the SEN display where parents can freely access this without having to ask a member of staff for the document.
-Once the form is brought into the setting the SENCo will schedule a meeting where the parents are invited into the setting to discuss the child’s primary area of need.
+These forms are placed on the SEND display where parents can freely access this without having to ask a member of staff for the document.
+Once the form is brought into the setting the SENDCo will schedule a meeting where the parents are invited into the setting to discuss the child’s primary area of need.
 Together with the parent a discussion will take place to set targets to support the child further.
-If we feel an outside agency needs to be involved (with permission from the parent) the SENCo will make a referral where the outside agency will come into the setting and observe and support by setting targets, to be reviewed termly.
+If we feel an outside agency needs to be involved (with permission from the parent) the SENDCo will make a referral where the outside agency will come into the setting and observe and support by setting targets, to be reviewed termly.

 How will the nursery’s practitioners support the child?